 2020 was a year to remember, because of LibreOffice’s 10th anniversary and the COVID-19 pandemic, which impacted our lives, hindered travel and canceled community meetings

-(This is part of The Document Foundation’s Annual Report for 2020 – the full version will be posted here on the blog soon.)
+(This is part of The Document Foundation’s Annual Report for 2020 – the full version is here.)

 On March 11, 2020, when the World Health Organization declared a pandemic, few could foresee the long road ahead or the different ways in which people would suffer: the deaths and agony of millions, the damaged economies, the disrupted lives and near-universal loneliness and isolation.